damsheer/damsheer.GitHub.io/index.md

 I am currently a graduate student at the State Key Laboratory of Computer Architecture, Institute of Computing Technology, Chinese Academy of Sciences (CARCH, ICT, CAS), supervised by Prof. Yunquan Zhang.
 For more details, please refer to my [resume](https://www.chendi.gq/Chendi_Li_Resume.pdf){:target="_blank"}.

-Expected Graduation Date: 2022
+Expected Graduation Date: 2022 Summer

-I am looking for a Ph.D. program.
+I am looking for a 2022 Fall Ph.D. program.

 ## Research Interest

-High-Performance Computing, Optimized BLAS Library, Automatic Performance Tuning, Sparse Matrix Multiplication.
+High-Performance Computing, Optimized BLAS Library, Sparse Matrix Multiplication.

-I am also eager to do some Hybrid-Research like HPC+AI. :)
+I also want to do some research like HPC+AI.

 <!---
 ## News